Glossary

 expected output

-Task outputs that are not marked as optional in the graph are required to be completed at runtime.
-If not, the scheduler retains the task as incomplete pending user intervention.
+Task outputs that are not marked as optional in the graph must be completed at runtime.
+If a task achieves a final status without completing its required outputs, the scheduler will keep it in the n=0 window pending user intervention.

 See also